harrislab-brown/IMpack/data/readme.md

 ## Frequency response data

-TODO: the raw data files for the frequency response are larger than 100 MB so not sure what to do with them
+The raw data files from the frequency response testing are larger than 100 MB so cannot be uploaded here.
+A persistent link to these files in the Brown Digital Repository will be added shortly.

 ## Water entry data